1995parham-learning/herkoole/README.md

 Also, in `Herkoole` there is a class named Model which initiates the evolutionary algorithm, and you also must have a model for your problem.

+The algorithm stops when it has multiple results that are very similar or the number of generations passes the threshold.

 ## Up and Running

 ### Knapsack